Business Management Guide

 University Guidelines

-In accordance with generally accepted accounting principles the University capitalizes:
+In accordance with generally accepted accounting principles the university capitalizes:

-1. All new construction projects which add square footage to University facilities.
+1. All new construction projects which add square footage to university facilities.

 2. Material remodeling and renovation projects.